tkhamez/neucore/doc/API.md

 #### tracking

 Allows a player to view corporation member tracking data.
 In addition, membership in a group that determines which company is visible is necessary.
+This role is assigned automatically based on group membership.

 Corporation API
 - Returns corporations that have member tracking data. `/user/corporation/tracked-corporations`